Confidently navigate our patient-focused approach to natural therapies.

 Containing numerous active constituents, with tetrahydrocannabinol (THC) being the psychoactive component, natural medicine provides various therapeutic benefits currently under international investigation.
 Side effects such as difficulty concentrating, dizziness, drowsiness, balance issues, and cognitive impairment are still undergoing research.

 In Australia, natural medicine is subject to stringent regulations.
-Approved products, such as nabiximols and synthetic alternatives, are formulated to optimize medical benefits while minimizing adverse effects.
-Nonetheless, unprocessed forms of natural medicine and its derivatives, utilized in some regions, remain prohibited in Australia.
+Approved products, such as nabiximols and synthetic alternatives, are formulated to optimise medical benefits while minimising adverse effects.
+Nonetheless, unprocessed forms of natural medicine and its derivatives, utilised in some regions, remain prohibited in Australia.

 Who might benefit from natural medicine?